YWCA Early Childhood Educator

 Essential Duties and Responsibilities:

-- Work with full time staff respecting established routines for the children.
+- Work in a team setting respecting established routines for the children.

 - Provide for active physical play both indoor and outdoor.
 Maintain playground by ensuring that fire escape routes are kept clear of toys, and debris.

 - Create a warm, pleasant and inviting atmosphere and ensure that all areas in and out of the classroom are kept tidy, clean, and in good order.

 - Devote the whole of working time, attention and energies to the care of the children.